 This healthy coconut curry chicken recipe is a lightened up version of a flavorful favorite that is warm, satisfying and easy to make.
 The leftovers are simply delicious and are perfect for meal prep.

 We all love a good curry from our favorite Indian restaurant but not many of us would ever consider making it at home.
 Making a dish like this can be intimidating because it easy to assume it requires complex cooking methods and exotic unfamiliar ingredients.
 However, this usually isn’t the case.
 This curry recipe is quick and easy.
 I’ve even outline where in the grocery store to find all the ingredients to save you time and worry!

 Where to Find Ingredients at Grocery Store

-This recipe substitutes normal white rice with cilantro lime cauliflower rice which is a healthier option and a good way to sneak more veggies into your diet.
-However, if you're in the mood for some delicious white rice instead, go for it!
-You're the cook!
+Rice Options: This recipe substitutes normal white rice with cilantro lime cauliflower rice which is a lighter option and a good way to sneak more veggies into your diet.
+However, if you’re in the mood for some delicious white rice instead, go for it!
+You’re the cook!

 - 1 lb chicken breasts

 - 1 Tbsp. brown sugar